-Most testosterone-based research uses only around 500 mg of fenugreek extract, while research in other areas has used around 1,000–2,000 mg.
+Most testosterone-based research uses around 250–600 mg of fenugreek extract, while research on breast milk production has used around 1–6 g (

-It can be taken before or with a meal, but because it helps control blood sugar levels, it would make sense to take it with your highest carb meal of the day.
+Supplements should generally be taken before or with a meal.
+Since this herb aids blood sugar control, it may be best to take it with your highest carb meal of the day.

 However, as with most supplements, less serious side effects like diarrhea and indigestion have been reported anecdotally.

 People may also experience reduced appetite, which could be harmful if you have an eating disorder or are trying to gain weight (

 Moreover, some people report a strange and slightly sweet body odor when supplementing, but this is unconfirmed.